Delicious tofu buddha bowl

-In the recipe card below, I laid it out in the order that you will cook everything, so you’re not running around like those losers who cut chicken’s heads off (see what I did there? #veganhumor)
+In the recipe card below, I laid it out in the order that you will cook everything, so you’re not running around like crazy.

-This pushes out all the water so that it has room to soak up the delicious sesame ginger tofu marinade.
-It also makes the texture a lot chewier.
+This pushes out all the excess water so that it has room to soak up the delicious sesame ginger tofu marinade.
+It also makes the texture a lot chewier and crispier.
 So don’t skip this step!

-You can press the tofu either by buying a tofu press ( I waited for years before buying this and now I’m kicking myself in the ass because I didn’t do it sooner) or you can wrap your tofu in a lint-free kitchen towel or paper towel and place a heavy pan on top of it.
+You can press the tofu either by buying a tofu press ( I waited for years before buying this and now I’m kicking myself in the ass because I didn’t do it sooner) or you can wrap your tofu in a lint-free kitchen towel or paper towels and place a heavy pan on top of the block of tofu.

 Either way, let the tofu press for 15-30 minutes.

-I just have to say, I fucking love this marinade.
+I just have to say, I love this marinade.

 I got this recipe from my roommate way back when I was going to school in Boston.
 So, this marinade has been tried and tested for more than a decade.

-After the tofu has marinated, it’s time to sprinkle on the corn starch.
+After the tofu has marinated, fold in the corn starch.